hapax/hapax.github.io/assets/giant-ants.md

 ### No giant ants

 To start with, let's imagine a strange organism which looks like a cube.
-The *scale* of this cube-shaped creature is something we can conveniently measure with a ruler, say the length length $L$.
+The *scale* of this cube-shaped creature is anything we can conveniently measure with a ruler, say the side length, which I'll label $L$.
-To *change the scale* of the cube (to "scale up" or "scale down") means to change the side length but keep the shape and proportions fixed; the cube remains a cube but its size change.
+To *change the scale* of the cube (to "scale up" or "scale down") means to change the side length but keep the shape and proportions fixed; the cube remains a cube but its size changes.

-Different properties of the cube will change in different ways as we changes its size.
+Different properties of the cube will change in different ways as we vary the size.
 For instance, the volume of the cube $V$ is the product of the length, the width and the height, just like any box, and since length, width and height all equal the side length $L$ of the cube, the volume is just